-Herrington J. Bryce is Life of Virginia Professor of Business at the College of William and Mary.
+Herrington J. Bryce is Life of Virginia Professor of Business at William & Mary.
 Bryce holds a Ph.D. in economics from the Maxwell School, Syracuse University, a B.A. degree from Minnesota State University, and the CLU and ChFC designations in the insurance and financial planning and services profession.

 Previously he served as a member of the Treasury Board of the State of Virginia, which issues Tax-exempt bonds and oversees cash management and custodial policies for state depositories.
 He also served as president of the National Policy Institute, president of the Carlogh Corporation, vice president of the National Academy or State and Local Governments, director of Research for the Joint Center for Political Economic Studies, and senior economist at the Urban Institute.